All Episodes

 It's that faction of the party that is dying.

-And may they rest in peace.
+And may they rest in peace or not?

 We'll take your phone calls right now.

-We take a look here.
+Let me take a look here.

 Let's take Dominic calling from Chicago.

-Hey Dominic, how are you doing?
+Hey, Dominic, how are you doing?

 Merry Christmas.